Vicky Leandros: Musical career

-In Japan she reached her peak during the late 1960s and early 1970s and recorded many times in Japanese.
+In Japan, Leandros reached her peak during the late 1960s and early 1970s and recorded many times in Japanese.
 Her second Japanese single "Watashi no Sukina Chocolate" (The Chocolate That I Like) became a notable hit.
 She also recorded many cover versions of songs, "Mamy Blue", "You Don't Have To Say You Love Me" and "My Sweet Lord" among others.

-In 1975 she recorded the album entitled Across the Water in Nashville, Tennessee, and Miami, Florida.
+In 1975, Leandros recorded the album entitled Across the Water in Nashville, Tennessee, and Miami, Florida.
 A departure from her previous works, it combined country, rock, and soul.
 The release was well-received by critics upon its release in the United States.

-In 1976 she signed a multimillion-dollar contract with CBS Records for albums to be released in the US market and started working in Hollywood, California with Kim Fowley but soon returned to Europe after CBS' support faltered.
+In 1976, Leandros signed a multimillion-dollar contract with CBS Records for albums to be released in the US market and started working in Hollywood, California with Kim Fowley but soon returned to Europe after CBS's support faltered.

 After returning to Europe, Leandros released albums of various genres, including German folk music and Christmas songs.
 Her career showed signs of fading and she had her last top 20 hit in Germany with the song Kali Nichta.
 She recorded a Spanish-language album that gained her attention in Latin America.
 The first single, "Oh Mi Mama", was a minor hit, but the second single, "Tu Me Has Hecho Sentir”, although not promoted by Leandros or CBS due to differences between the two and a reported health scare, was a big hit in Spanish-speaking countries in 1979.
 It regularly appears on compilation albums and is easily the most famous and remembered song by Vicky Leandros in Spanish.
 A new album, Wie am Allerersten Tag went unreleased and Leandros became pregnant and took time off over the next 18 months.